North Rode Manor: Daintry family

 George returned to England in 1869 and lived on the estate until his death in 1881.
-His eldest son John Daintry (1832–1899) then became the owner.
-He had remained in Canada for most of his life working as a surveyor and had married a Canadian wife Sarah Louisa Beatty (1838–1921).
+His eldest son John Daintry then became the owner.
+He had remained in Canada for most of his life working as a surveyor and had married a Canadian wife Sarah Louisa Beatty.
 When he inherited the estate in 1881 it appears that he sometimes visited the property but still mainly lived in Canada.
 The 1891 Canadian Census recorded him as still living in Cobourg with his family and in 1899 he died there.
-He is buried in St Peter's Cemetery Cobourg with his wife and three of his four children.
 His eldest son George Percival Daintry became the owner of the Manor in 1899.

-George Percival Daintry (1871–1936) had returned to North Rode from Canada when he turned 21 in 1892.
+George Percival Daintry had returned to North Rode from Canada when he turned 21 in 1892.
 He appears to have run the estate until he inherited it in 1899.
-In 1902 he married Dorothy Ridgeway (1880–1977) who was the daughter of John Ridgway of Sutton Hall, Cheshire.
+In 1902 he married Dorothy Ridgeway who was the daughter of John Ridgway of Sutton Hall, Cheshire.
 The couple had four children.
 The family did not live in the Manor and preferred to rent it to wealthy tenants.
 They usually lived at Oaklands which was also on the estate.
 A rental advertisement for the manor is shown.

-The most notable tenant who lived in the Manor House was Sir Edward Tootal Broadhurst (1858–1922) and his wife Charlotte who rented the house from about 1900 until 1923.
-Sir Edward was one of the largest cotton manufacturers in Manchester.
+The most notable tenant who lived in the Manor House was Sir Edward Tootal Broadhurst.
+With his wife Charlotte, he rented the house from about 1900 until 1923.
+Broadhurst was one of the largest cotton manufacturers in Manchester.
 He was also a director of the London and North Western Railway and the chairman of the Manchester and Liverpool District Bank.
 In 1920 he gave 80 acres of land in Manchester for use as a park.
 It is now called Broadhurst Park.

 George Percival Daintry ran the North Rode Estate until 1923 and then decided to sell the whole property.
 The reason for the sale as stated in his obituary was high taxes.
 All of the houses and cottages except Oaklands were put on the market in 50 lots.
 Many of the tenant farmers bought their own properties.
 George kept Oaklands and he lived there until his death in 1936.
 The sale notice is shown.